ravi-kumar7/documentation/docs/bank-connect/rest-api.md

 ## Uploading Statement

 ::: warning entity_id field
-`entity_id`, is an optional parameter for the below two APIs, if specified, the statement gets uploaded against that entity.
+`entity_id`, is an optional parameter for the below APIs, if specified, the statement gets uploaded against that entity.
 If not specified, a new entity is created and the statement is uploaded against it.
 :::

-In case you already **know the bank name**:
+### CASE 1: Bank Name known

 ::: tip Endpoint
 POST **{{$page.frontmatter.base_url}}/{{$page.frontmatter.version}}/statement/upload/?identity=true**